-This spring, the Swedish parliament is expected to decide that 800,000 companies and legal entities must register their beneficial owners with Bolagsverket during the latter half of 2017.
-We are in the process of developing an e-service to make the process easier for companies and others who will have to register this information.
+The Swedish parliament has declared that 800,000 companies and legal entities must register their beneficial owners with Bolagsverket during the latter half of 2017.
+We are developing an e-service to make the process easier for companies and others who will have to register this information.

 What is beneficial ownership?